 You may be entitled to direct help from the Council providing you meet all the requirements under the Homelessness Act.
 Otherwise, you will only be entitled to advice and assistance in finding accommodation.

-To arrange an appointment, contact us either by phone or in person using the details on the right.
+To arrange an appointment, contact us either by phone or in person using the details on the right or below if viewing on a mobile.

 Sometimes there are ways of preventing or delaying becoming homeless, for instance: